ask0ldd/VStreamService/README.md

 - The top one has some big banners in a rotation, using React and CSS.
 Nothing fancy.

-- The second one is more advanced, featuring cards that open and display a video asynchronously when hovered over.
-Additionally, the cards automatically center themselves to ensure the video is never cut off.
+- The second one is more advanced, featuring cards that <b>open and display a video asynchronously when hovered over</b>.
+Additionally, the cards <b>automatically center themselves</b> to ensure the video is never cut off.

 - The third one displays cards that open vertically, accompanied by a countdown of the remaining time for the user to finish watching the movie. <br>
   <hr>